Jc-alt logo

 return self.lowestCommonAncestor(root.right, p, q)

-# p and q are in different subtrees, root is LCA
+# p and q are on different sides: root is the LCA

 else: